 2.2.2 Changes per precipitation classes

 The impact of the MTW on the analogy criterion has been analyzed per precipitation classes (for the target day).
 The results are summarized in Fig. 8 by the median reduction of S1 for days with precipitation (organized into classes) between two thresholds.
 The number of cases per class being reduced, the curves are not as smooth as in previous analyzes.
-It is nevertheless clear that the improvement were more important on days with higher precipitation.
-Once again, the results for the other stations were similar.
+It is nevertheless clear that the improvement were more important for days with higher precipitation.
+Once again, the results for all the other stations were similar.

 2.2.3 Changes per season